oshriagronov/Brick-Breaker-Game/README.md

 * [Contact](#contact)

 ## General info
-- You start the game with 3 life point❤️(it's changeable in the code, hearts as life point).
+- You start the game with 3 life point ❤️(it's changeable in the code, hearts as life point).
-- Evey brick you break you get a 100 points(it's changeable in the code)💯.
+- Evey brick you break you get a 100 points 💯(it's changeable in the code).
-- The number of bricks depends on screen resolution(the higher the resolution the more bricks will be).
+- The number of bricks depends on screen resolution (the higher the resolution the more bricks will be).

 ## Technologies
 Project is created with: